 - An explanation of any issues relating to journal policies

 - Peer reviewers.
-You may suggest potential peer reviewers for your manuscript.
-If you wish to do so, please provide institutional email addresses where possible, or information which will help the Editor to verify the identity of the reviewer (for example an ORCID or Scopus ID).
-Intentionally falsifying information, for example, suggesting reviewers with a false name or email address, will result in rejection of your manuscript and may lead to further investigation in line with our misconduct policy.
+You may suggest or exclude potential peer reviewers for your manuscript.
+If you wish to do so, please provide institutional email addresses where possible, or information which will help the Editor to verify the identity of the reviewer (for example, an ORCID or Scopus ID).
+Intentionally falsifying information, for example, suggesting reviewers with a false name or email address, will result in rejection of your manuscript and may impact future submissions.

-Double spacing should be used throughout the manuscript.
-The manuscript should include the following sections:
+The main manuscript file must include the following sections: